gu-lseg/intro-to-programming/source/functions.rst

 Shapes
 ------

-Reopen ``shapes.py`` and define every shape a function.
+Reopen ``shapes.py`` and define every shape as a function.
 Document your functions.

 Does this make the code more modular, readable, reusable?